Skip to Content

 It’s rare that I wish I had more time at the hotel, but I would have spent more time at the Williamsburg Woodlands if I could have.
 This says a lot about how much there was to do and how comfortable the property was.

-The roons are either doubles and suites.
+The rooms are either doubles or suites.
 The double was fine for us— two adults and a child.
 We could leave suitcases around and hang bathing suits to dry without feeling like we were constantly stepping over things.

-In the suites, the bathroom separate a sleeping area from a living area with a sleeper sofa.
-If you have older or younger kids who don’t sleep when you do this is a nice option.
+In the suites, the bathroom separates a sleeping area from a living area with a sleeper sofa.
+If you have older or younger kids who don’t sleep when you do, this is a configuration I really like.

 The pool was nice and big and my then 7YO really liked the adjacent water playground.
 I liked that I could be in the regular pool or on a lounge chair and keep an eye on her.

 The Woodlands Hotel is “on property” at historic Williamsburg.
-It’s next to the large visitors’ center, which is convenient on your first day.
+It’s next to the large visitors’ center, which is convenient for buying or picking up tickets on your first day.
 The historic streets are a 10 to 15-minute walk on a wooded path.

-There’s also a shuttle bus at the visitors’ center that runs in a loop to the colonial town, the art museum, Merchants Square and other places. it was easy to use we took it a few times when we didn’t want to be bothered parking our car.
+There’s also a shuttle bus at the visitors’ center that runs in a loop to the colonial town, the art museum, Merchants Square and other places.
+It was easy to use and we took it a few times when we didn’t want to be bothered parking our car.

 The 8 Best Things To Do On a Williamsburg Vacation With Kids